aershov24/PMSC_Candidates_Test/README.md

 When choosing a good interview question follow these rules:

 * The QA should not be too **broad** or too **obvious/trivial**, like:
-  * 🚫 `What is Scrum?`
+  * 🚫 What is `Scrum`?
-  * 🚫 What does a scrum master do all day?
+  * 🚫 What does a Scrum Master do all day?
 * The QA should be **opened** and invite the candidate for a conversation rather than strictly test his/her/their specific knowledge.
 Compare:
-  * 🚫 What is `sprint` in Scrum?
+  * 🚫 What is `Sprint` in Scrum?
-  * ✅ Provide some ways to fit _bug fixing_ into a Scrum process
+  * ✅ Provide some ways to fit _bug fixing_ into a Scrum process.
+How would you fit it on an `Kanban Board`?
   * ✅ What is the difference between _Sprint_ and _Iteration_ in Scrum and _length_ of each Sprint?
 * Keep the answers **short**, **succinct** and **informative**.
 If you feel your answer is growing in size and covers different topics the split it!
 * Avoid  highly practical questions like
-  * 🚫 How best to do Agile Development MS Project? - we won't accept that type of questions
+  * 🚫 How best to do Agile Development in MS Project? - we won't accept that type of questions
 * Don't submit behavioral questions like:
   * 🚫 Describe your strengths and weakness, and so on
 * Use that that types of questions: